adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `config.groups.remove()` method
-This is a method that can be used in order to remove a group from the `groups` section of an instance of `ConfigGen`.
+This is a method that can be used in order to remove one or more groups from the `groups` section of an instance of `ConfigGen`.

 - PARAMETERS: `groupname`

-- PARAMETER `groupname`: it is a string that contains the name of the group to remove
+- PARAMETER `groupname`: it is a string that contains the name of the group to remove, or it can also be an array of strings (in which every element is the name of a group to remove)

+> NOTE: parameter `groupname` can be an array of strings only since version `1.5` of `ConfigGen.js` library.

 EXAMPLE:
 ```js